As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 Fish the Right Tackle

 It’s also important to utilize the proper tackle for the location that you’re fishing.
 For example, if you’re targeting larger fish, be sure to understand what size rod and reel you’ll need.
-The longer you fight the fish on lighter tackle, the more tired it will become.
+The longer you fight the fish with lighter tackle, the more tired it will become.
 Obviously, you can’t predict the size of fish you will catch, but targeting fish without the properly weighted tackle can negatively affect their health.

 Also, the design of a hook can make a big difference.
 If you’re using live bait, be sure to use a circle hook.
 The circle hook is going to minimize the potential of the fish swallowing it.
 As soon as a fish swallows a hook, its chances of living decrease immensely.